aesirkth/flight-controller/doc/data_protocol.md

 </tbody>
 </table>

-The `ID` values `0xC0` - `0xFF` are left unused and will be used if new devices are added to the on-board CAN Bus.

 ## Telecommand

 The Telecommand link is a low data rate radio link over LoRa at 433 MHz.
-The communication will work on a request-response basis where the Ground Station sends a command and the Flight Controller or Engine Computer replies back, but at the same time some data will be stremed from the FC at a low rate.
+The communication will work on a request-response basis where the Ground Station sends a command and the Flight Controller or Engine Computer replies back, but at the same time some data will be streamed from the FC at a low rate.

 ### Communication sequence